swapnil-railkar/ds-algo-handbook/stack/Stack.md

 #### Introduction :

-Stack implements **Last In First Out** policy that is, in stack, the element deleted which is deleted is the one most recently inserted.
+Stack implements **Last In First Out** policy that is, in stack, the element which is deleted is the one most recently inserted.

 #### Implementation :